 The highest home attendance that a Brentford side has played in front of came in 1949 against Leicester City in an FA Cup match.

-The highest transfer fee Brentford have ever paid is £2.1 million, a fee paid to FC Twente for Andreas Bjelland in 2015.
-The highest transfer fee Brentford have ever received is undisclosed, but said to be over £6.25 million, a fee Burnley paid for Andre Gray in 2015.
+The highest transfer fee Brentford have ever paid is thought to be around £2.5 million, a fee paid to Norwich City for Sergi Canos in 2017.
+The highest transfer fee Brentford have ever received is also undisclosed, but said to have beaten the £6.25 million the club received for Andre Gray, when Aston Villa bought Scott Hogan in 2017.

 In the 2013/2014 season, Brentford broke their club record for consecutive league wins.
 Brentford won eight successive games in League One.